Corrado has surgery for his tumor but goes for a second opinion afterwards.

 Tony: Who couldn’t?

 Tony and Furio then close the distance between themselves and the doctor, invading his space and backing him into a lake.
-In the next scene, Carmela throws “distance” into the mix of psychological jargon she tries to hide behind in Krakower’s office:
+In the next scene, Carmela throws the word “distance” into the mix of psychological jargon that she tries to hide behind in Krakower’s office:

 Carmela: You think I need to define my boundaries more clearly, keep a certain distance, not internalize my—

 Krakower: What did I just say?

 Carmela: “Leave him.”

 Krakower may be able to insist that everyone should immediately distance themselves from Tony Soprano, but that is only because he has a very limited picture of the man.
 Our understanding of Tony, like Carmela’s, is more complex, and we cannot take a simple black-and-white stance on him.
 Things are never as simple as that on The Sopranos.